nmshd/documentation/_docs_integrate/02-connector-create-relationships.md

 title: "Create Relationships"
 permalink: /integrate/create-relationships
 toc: true
+published: false
 ---

 For creating a relationship, we differentiate between "incoming" and "outgoing" flows:

--   Incoming means, that the Connector creates a template, shares it over a separate channel and receives a relationship creation change request, which it then can accept or reject.
+-   Incoming means, that the Connector creates a template, shares it over a separate channel and receives a relationship request, which it then can accept or reject.
 From an organization's perspective, this is the common flow.
--   Outgoing is the other way round: The Connector (or a business user of the organization) receives a relationship template created by another party, and sends out the relationship creation change request to the other party, which can then be accepted (or rejected).
+-   Outgoing is the other way round: The Connector (or a business user of the organization) receives a relationship template created by another party, and sends out the relationship request to the other party, which can then be accepted (or rejected).

 # Incoming Flow

-The Connector creates the relationship template, renders it for a user and eventually receives a relationship creation change request from the user.
-The relationship creation change request is then accepted or rejected by the Connector based on the given content.
+The Connector creates the relationship template, renders it for a user and eventually receives a relationship request from the user.
+The relationship request is then accepted or rejected by the Connector based on the given content.

 ## Create Relationship Template

-In order to receive relationships, an own relationship template needs to be created first.
-This is done by calling the POST /RelationshipTemplates/Own route.
+In order to receive relationship requests, a relationship template needs to be created first.
+This is done by calling the `POST /RelationshipTemplates/Own` route.

+{% include rapidoc api_route_regex="^post /api/v1/RelationshipTemplates/Own$" title="" %}

 ![Create Relationship Template Sequence Diagram](/assets/diagrams/integrate/Connector_CreateTemplate.png "Create Relationship Template")

-{% include rapidoc api_route_regex="^post /api/v1/RelationshipTemplates/Own$" %}

 We differentiate between two types of relationship templates:

 -   Identity-specific templates which are short-living personalized templates for known identities/users, which also could incorporate personal data to fill the user's identity when scanned.
 This is usually the case if the template is created for an authenticated user session.
 It must be ensured that only the user whose personal data is stored within the template has access to the template.
 -   Identity-agnostic templates for unknown identities/users or scenarios where personal information should not be available in the template.
 These templates are usually long-living templates for new user registrations or printouts.

-## Create Token for Relationship Template

 Once the relationship template is created, a token needs to be created for the template, as the token is the primary way to communicate with unknown identities.
 The POST /Token route for a specific relationship template is used for this.